eth-act/zkevm-book/src/trees/external/problemsaddressed.md

 ### How zkEVMs help

 By offloading heavy computation to provers, zkEVMs reduce validator requirements to lightweight proof checking.
 Even a modest device—some researchers suggest a **Raspberry Pi Pico 2** (\~\$10)—could verify proofs.
-This inclusivity preserves a broad validator set and ensures that no single group can dominate consensus.
+By drastically lowering the hardware cost barrier, zkEVMs preserve a broad validator set alongside existing requirements (e.g., 32 ETH stake), ensuring that no single group dominates consensus.

-## Long Finality Times and High Latency
+## Finality Delays and Missed Slots

-In the classical model, each validator re-executes every block before attesting, so finality depends on the slowest participant.
-As blocks grow more complex, these re-execution delays can lead to unpredictable and lengthy confirmation times.
+In the classical model, validators must re-execute each block before attesting.
+If validators cannot complete re-execution in time, they simply miss the opportunity to vote—recording a missed slot—rather than delaying finality.
+Ethereum reaches economic finality once ≥66% of validators (directly or via child blocks) have attested.

 ### How zkEVMs help